Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 Design Like Nature™ applies this logic — not metaphorically, but structurally — to how organizations are designed, governed, and evolved.

-Design Like Nature™ is the regenerative redesign system we use when incremental improvement is no longer enough.
+Design Like Nature™ is the redesign practice we use when incremental improvement is no longer enough.

-It helps leaders step back from optimizing a failing model and instead re-architect the system itself—so value creation, resilience, and long-term viability are built in by design.
+It helps leaders step back from optimizing a failing model and instead rebuild the system itself — so value creation, resilience, and long-term viability are built in by design.

-It is a transformation system for leaders who recognize that linear business models cannot sustain living systems.
+It is the operative practice for leaders who recognize that linear business models cannot sustain living systems.

 Why Redesign Is Often the Only Real Option